About Us

 This organization is to promote continuous growth in programs fostering horsemanship education, sponsor activities to encourage interscholastic participation and to have cooperative adult supervised leadership (coaching) for all students in grades 6 through 12 who are desirous to participate regardless of race, creed or national origin and meets the association rules and regulations.

-The Wisconsin Interscholastic Horsemanship Association (WIHA) was founded in May of 2007 by Dan Grunewald.
-The first WIHA show was held in Jefferson, WI in 2007 and had seven teams in competition.
-Excitement for the WIHA was felt through everyone who competed and all of the spectators.
-Since this inaugural show, many youth and adults are getting involved wanting to know how they can get the WIHA started in their school.
+History The Wisconsin Interscholastic Horsemanship Association (WIHA) was founded in May 2007 by Dan Grunewald.
+The first WIHA show was held in Jefferson, WI, in 2007, and seven teams competed.
+Everyone who competed and all of the spectators were excited for the WIHA.
+Since this inaugural show, many youth and adults have gotten involved, wanting to know how they can start the WIHA in their school.

 2008 – 10 teams